vitessio/website/content/en/docs/faqv2/getting-started/overview/what-are-the-main-components-of-vitess.md

 ---
-title: What are the main components of Vitess?
+title: "What are the main components of Vitess?"
 shorten_nav_links: true
 notoc: true
 weight: 5